Azure/Mission-Critical-Online/docs/reference-implementation/AppDesign-Application-Design.md

 The `BackgroundProcessor` service has very different requirements and is considered a background worker which has no direct impact on the user experience.
 As such, `BackgroundProcessor` has a different auto-scaling configuration than `CatalogService` and it can scale between 2 and 32 instances (which matches the max. no. of EventHub partitions).
 The ratio between `CatalogService` and `BackgroundProcessor` is around 20:2.

-All workload components as well as supporting services like the `HealthService` are configured with at least 2 or in case of the `CatalogService` 3 instances (replicas) per cluster.
+All workload components as well as supporting services like the `HealthService` and dependencies like `ingress-nginx` are configured with at least 3 or in case of the `HealthService` 2 instances (replicas) per cluster.
 This is supposed to prevent certain availability issues and to ensure that the service is always available.
 The instances are automatically spread across nodes and therefore also across Availability Zones.

-In addition to that does each component have [Pod Disruption Budgets (PDBs)](https://docs.microsoft.com/azure/aks/operator-best-practices-scheduler#plan-for-availability-using-pod-disruption-budgets) configured to ensure that a minimum number of instances is always available.
+In addition to that does each component of the workload including dependencies like `ingress-nginx` have [Pod Disruption Budgets (PDBs)](https://docs.microsoft.com/azure/aks/operator-best-practices-scheduler#plan-for-availability-using-pod-disruption-budgets) configured to ensure that a minimum number of instances is always available.

 ---